randombk/chatterbox-vllm/README.md

 This is a port of https://github.com/resemble-ai/chatterbox to vLLM.
 Why?

 * Improved performance and more efficient use of GPU memory.
+  * Early benchmarks show ~4x speedup in generation toks/s without batching, and over 10x with batching.
+This is a significant improvement over the original Chatterbox implementation, which was bottlenecked by unnecessary CPU-GPU sync/transfers within the HF transformers implementation.
+  * More rigorous benchmarking is WIP, but will likely come after batching is fully fleshed out.
 * Easier integration with state-of-the-art inference infrastructure.

 DISCLAIMER: THIS IS A PERSONAL PROJECT and is not affiliated with my employer or any other corporate entity in any way.
 The project is based solely on publicly-available information.
 All opinions are my own and do not necessarily represent the views of my employer.